-ASC 946-205-45-2 Financial highlights for the year ended December 31, 20XX are: ASC 946-205-50-18 ASC 946-205-50-22 Total return Total return before incentive allocation to General Partner Incentive allocation to General Partner (0.5) Total return after incentive allocation to General Partner 8.0 % ASC 946-205-50-10 and 12 through 14 Ratios to average limited partners' capital Expenses (including interest and dividends) Incentive allocation to General Partner 1.3 % 0.5 Expenses and incentive allocation to General Partner 1.8 % Net investment income (loss) (0.8) % ASC 946-205-50-4 Financial highlights are calculated for each limited partner class taken as a whole.
-ASC 946-205-50-15 Asc 946-205-50-13 An individual limited partner's return and ratios may vary based on participation in new issues, private investments, different incentive allocation and/or management fee arrangements, and the timing of capital transactions.
-The net investment loss ratios do not reflect the effects of the incentive allocation to the General Partner.
-ASC 946-205-50-16 {If applicable, for private investment companies:} The expense and net investment income (loss) ratios do not reflect the income and expenses incurred by the underlying private investment companies.
-ASC 946-205-50-10 ASC 946-205-50-13 For periods less than one year: The ratios, excluding nonrecurring expenses and the incentive allocation to the General Partner, have been annualized.
-Total return has not been annualized.
+Financial highlights for the year ended December 31, 20XX are:

+ASC 946-205-50-18 Total return ASC 946-205-50-22 Total return before incentive allocation to General Partner Incentive allocation to General Partner 8.5 % (0.5) Total return after incentive allocation to General Partner 8.0 % ASC 946-205-50-10 and 12 through 14 Ratios to average limited partners' capital Expenses (including interest and dividends) Incentive allocation to General Partner 1.3 % 0.5 Expenses and incentive allocation to General Partner 1.8% Net investment income (loss) (0.8) % ASC 946-205-50-4 Financial highlights are calculated for each limited partner clas whole. ss taken as a ASC 946-205-50-15 ASC 946-205-50-13 An individual limited partner's return and ratios may vary base in new issues, private investments, different incentive allocation management fee arrangements, and the timing of capital transinvestment loss ratios do not reflect the effects of the incentive General Partner. on and/or sactions.
+The net ASC 946-205-50-16 {If applicable, for private investment companies:} The expense and net investment income (loss) ratios do not reflect the income and expenses incurred by the underlying private investment companies.
+ASC 946-205-50-10 ASC 946-205-50-13 For periods less than one year: The ratios, excluding nonrand the incentive allocation to the General Partner, have been return has not been annualized. • .
+Note 14 - Subsequent events ASC 855-10-50-1 These financial statements were approved by management ar nd available for through this date.